 Business Licenses: Depending on its type of business and where it is located, your corporation may need to obtain other local and state business licenses.
 For local licenses, check with the clerk for the city where the corporation's primary place of business is located (or county if it is in an unincorporated area).
 For state license information, consult the checklist section in the Start a Business page at the Ohio Business Gateway.

 Department of Taxation: In some cases, for example if you have employees or will be selling goods and collecting sales tax, you’ll need to register with the Ohio Department of Taxation (DOT).
 For most tax purposes, you can register online through the Ohio Business Gateway (OBG) or by mail using the correct form (check the OBG site for details).
 Ohio also has a Commercial Activity Tax that applies to most Ohio business entities with gross receipts over $150,000.

 All corporations organized outside of Ohio must register with the Ohio Secretary of State to do business in Ohio.
 Foreign corporations must appoint a registered agent for service of process.
 The agent may be (1) an Ohio resident, (2) an Ohio corporation, or (3) a foreign corporation that has a place of business and is licensed to do business in Ohio.
 However, an individual agent may provide a P.O.
 Box as the agent address, but the agent must certify by checking the appropriate box in the registration that the individual is an Ohio resident.

 Before filing, make sure the corporation's name is available in Ohio by checking the Ohio business name database.
 If the corporate name is not available, an assumed name must be provided.
-If an assumed name is provided, please attach a Resolution of Foreign Corporation to Qualify Under An Assumed Name form.
+If an assumed name is provided, please attach a Statement of a Foreign Entity to Qualify Under An Assumed Name form.
 The corporation must conduct business in Ohio under the assumed name.